BIGJRA/BIGJRA.github.io/rejuv.md

 the story.

-Surf to the left side and the right side of the pyramid to get *Ground Memory* and *TM28 Dig.* Could’ve been useful 15 minutes ago!
+Surf to the left side and the right side of the pyramid to get *Ground Memory* and *TM28 Dig.* Could've been useful 15 minutes ago!

 Next, enter the Eclysia Skyview, then make your way down the lift.
 Once you use a teleporter, head left and surf up and across.
 Pick up the